 A Checklist for Open Enrollment Season

-If you’re signing up for employer-provided benefits, don’t just re-up for last year’s choices; read this first.
+If you’re signing up for employer-provided benefits, don’t just re-up for last year’s choices.

-If signing up for employer-provided benefits is on your to-do list in the waning days of 2020, don’t just re-up for whatever you did last year--as tempting as that might seem.
+If signing up for employer-provided benefits is on your to-do list in the waning days of 2022, don’t just re-up for whatever you did last year—as tempting as that might seem.
 Here are some of the key steps to take to ensure that you make the most of your benefits package.

-The next step is to take a closer look at what benefits are on offer through your employer and how they’ve changed since the previous year.
+The next step in your open enrollment checklist is to take a closer look at what benefits are on offer through your employer and how they’ve changed since the previous year.
 You’ll naturally focus on how your healthcare premiums are changing, but don’t stop there.
 Take into account the whole spectrum of healthcare outlays, including deductibles, copays, and out-of-pocket maximums.

 At the top of the to-do list during open enrollment season is selecting the right healthcare plan.
 Unfortunately, choosing well isn’t as simple as picking the plan with the lowest premiums, as many different factors can affect your total outlays: deductibles, copays, and out-of-pocket maximums.
 In addition, you’ll want to factor in the providers available through each of the plans.
 If you absolutely must see certain doctors, check to see that they’re available in the network that you’re considering and factor in how much you’ll pay if you need to venture outside of that network.

-If you have a choice between an HDHP and a PPO, don’t reflexively choose one or the other without running the numbers first.
+If you have a choice between different healthcare plans, don’t reflexively choose one without running the numbers first.
 Premiums are usually lower with the HDHPs, making them a logical choice for people who don’t have a lot of healthcare expenses on an ongoing basis.
 Some preventive care is apt to be covered under the HDHP irrespective of the deductible, too.
-But out-of-pocket costs may also be higher: For 2021, the maximum out-of-pocket cost for single coverage under an HDHP is $7,000 and $14,000 for family coverage.
-(Your own plan’s out-of-pocket max may be lower, however.)
+But out-of-pocket costs may also be higher: For 2023, the maximum out-of-pocket cost for single coverage under an HDHP is $7,500 and $15,000 for family coverage.
+(Your own plan’s out-of-pocket maximum may be lower, however.)